Beating the Click Bots

 - Distorted campaign metrics: If all of a sudden, your click-through rate went through the roof, calls and cases seemed to stay the same.

 - Low ROAS, return on advertisement spent.
-This is related to the high ad spent and low conversion rate.
+This is related to the high ad spend and low conversion rate.

 Here’s what your firm can do to stay guarded against click theft: